 Assuming the case is going to be tried, how can my lawyer gain leverage for the sake of the trial, that is, to attempt to assure that the judge will be favorable to me?

 By painting on the canvas.
-In contested divorce proceedings (including child custody) the lawyers (and sometimes the parties) are frequently before the judge.
+In contested divorce proceedings (including parental allocation), the lawyers (and sometimes the parties) are frequently before the judge.
 I think of the courtroom as a canvas.
 Each time I am in court I want to paint on the canvas so the judge gradually gets the picture.
-I want to paint my client white and the other party black.

 What is the usual leverage in divorce cases?

 Facts.
 In litigation knowledge (of the facts) is strength.
-This knowledge is gained by requiring the other side to answer written questions (interrogatories), produce documents and give pre-trial testimony at a discovery deposition.
 More often than not the facts (especially financial facts) are under the control of one of the parties and that party will attempt to gain leverage by withholding (stonewalling) the facts.
 Yet there are a variety of ways of dealing with these stonewalling tactics in discvoery.

 My spouse and I can no longer agree on the time of day.
 Can’t we just leave the settlement up to the judge?

-No. Divorce cases (for that matter all cases which are in court) are not usually decided by the judge or jury.
+No. Divorce cases are not usually decided by the judge.
 About 95 percent of all cases are settled and do not go to trial.
-A judge does sign the final judgment of divorce, which contains the terms of the divorce judgment.
+In such cases, the judge merely signs the final judgment of divorce.
 The judgment incorporates the marital settlement agreement.
 A judge is not even required to pass on the fairness of the agreement.
-The judge will disapprove an agreement only if the judge finds it to be “unconscionable,” which means that no reasonable person would enter into such an agreement.
+The judge will disapprove an agreement only if the judge finds it to be “unconscionable.”
+This means that no reasonable person would enter into such an agreement.

-So that I understand the art of negotiations, is there any reading you recommend?
+So that I understand the art of negotiations, what books do you recommend?